LuddaLudwig/UPLforOAR/README.md

 Top 5 of 42 sources for existing source UPL calculation

-Since there were more than 30 sources in the emissions data, the top 12% were chosen to represent the top sources.
+Since there were more than 30 sources in the emissions data, the top 12% were selected to represent the top sources.
 This yielded 47 sources.
 The data included in this regulatory docket were test averages as opposed to individual runs.
 As such the number of future runs used in UPL calculations will be 1 instead of the default, an average of 3 runs.
 The